AFL Coaches Association awards: Gary Ayres Award

 Awarded since 2016.
 Each week during the finals series, the senior coach of each competing AFL club gives five votes to the player they consider to be best on ground in the game their team plays in, four to the second-best, and so on to one for the fifth-best.
+The votes given in the Grand Final are counted as worth 150% compared to the other finals.
 The player with the most votes at the end of the finals series wins.
 The award is named after Gary Ayres, a five-time VFL/AFL premiership player and Australian Football Hall of Fame inductee.